-Column Description ଷ୍ Click to locate and highlight the operator in the Execution Plan tree that matches the selected operator in the grid.
+Table 9-8 About viewing statistics on Operator ID and Type Column Description ব Click to locate and highlight the operator in the Execution Plan tree that matches the selected operator in the grid.
 Operator ID and Type Displays the operator ID and type.
 Logical Reads Number of logical reads performed on the specified table.
 The number of logical reads estimated by the optimizer is based on the access method and the size of cache.
 In this case, the optimizer is estimating how many pages are likely to be in cache.
 Physical Reads Physical reads are estimated based on the number of logical reads and the cache size.
 The optimizer is estimating how many pages will not be available in cache and will need to be read from disk.
 Subtree Cost Displays the total estimated cost of all the current operation's sons.
 Estimated Cost Displays the estimated cost of the current operation.
 A high cost value may indicate a problem in the current implementation of the operation.
 Estimated cost is calculated as followed: Logical Reads 2 milliseconds (which is the assumption of how long a logical read takes) + Physical Reads 18 milliseconds (which is the assumption of how long a physical read takes).
 Estimated Cost (%) Displays the estimated cost (in percentage) of the current operator.
 Estimated Rows Number of rows from the current table that is estimated to satisfy the join.
-Scan Count A "scan" can represent any of these access methods: A table scan. • Access using a clustered index.
-Each time the query starts at the root page of the index and follows pointers to the data pages, it is counted as a scan. • Access using a non-clustered index.
+Scan Count A "scan" can represent any of these access methods: A table scan.
+Access using a clustered index.
+Each time the query starts at the root page of the index and follows pointers to the data pages, it is counted as a scan.
+Access using a non-clustered index.
 Each time the query starts at the root page of the index and follows pointers to the leaf level of the index (for a covered query) or to the data pages, it is counted.
-If queries run in parallel, each worker process access to the table is counted as a scan.
+If queries run in parallel, each worker process access to the table is counted as a If queries run in paraller, each worker process access to the table is counted as a scan.
 More Displays additional information according to the specified operation.
 For example, in a table scan operation, the scan type (forward/backward), I/O size and buffer replacement strategy will be displayed.
 Parallel Indicates whether the operator is running in parallel.